seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **MARIANA**
 Why, just, my lord, and that is Angelo,
-Who thinks he knows that he ne’er knew my body,
+Who thinks he knows that he ne'er knew my body,
-But knows he thinks that he knows Isabel’s.
+But knows he thinks that he knows Isabel's.

 **ANGELO**
 This is a strange abuse.
-Let’s see thy face.
+Let's see thy face.

 **MARIANA**
 My husband bids me; now I will unmask.